bpj/PRA/README.md

     While this does not mean that PRA cannot be used for phonetic transcription that is not its primary goal.

 -   PRA extends the Basic Latin alphabet primarily with [diacritical marks][].
-[Digraph][]s should only be used where their meanings can be reasonably deduced from their components, and modifier letters should only be used when they are effectively alternatives to diacritics or no other obvious candidate letterss are in wide common use.
+[Digraph][]s should only be used where their meanings can be reasonably deduced from their components, and modifier letters should only be used when they are effectively alternatives to diacritics or no other obvious candidate letters are in wide common use.

 -   PRA avoids, when reasonably possible, notations which may be ambiguous because of significant differences between existing orthographies and scholarly or bibliographic traditions, at least in the core.